pepkit/pepspec/docs/looper/tutorial/metadata.md

 ```

 Now you can delete the `metadata` subfolder entirely, because we're not using it at all, but the `looper run` will give the same results.
+Now with your metadata living on a remote server, it becomes even more clear how we can benefit from separating file paths from the sample table.

-The next more advanced thing to do with this is to have the pipeline results actually *populate* the table on PEPhub.
+The next thing step is to have the pipeline results actually *populate* the table on PEPhub.
 This is possible with looper, but it requires that we learn one more important tool: pipestat.
 This is what we'll study next.

 !!! tip "Summary"
     - Looper will accept metadata as a `.csv`, but you can also use a PEP for more powerful management features.